mhakimsaputra17/weekly-task3/README.md

 # Weekly Task 3

 ## Project Overview
-This is my submission for Weekly Task 3, a web development project implementing interactive web pages using HTML, CSS, and JavaScript.
+This is my submission for Weekly Task 3 and 4, a web development project implementing interactive web pages using HTML, CSS, and JavaScript.

 ## Technologies Used
 - HTML (43.6%)